 Make sure you bring a doctor’s prescription and a letter stating the purpose of the drug.
 If you must get more than a month’s supply, or if you’re carrying syringes (EpiPen) or a CPAP machine, you must obtain a Yakkan Shomei, a type of import certificate.
 Then present it along with your prescription medicines at customs.
 For a more complete list and forms for medication approval, be sure to check out the U.S. Embassy in Japan’s website here.

 Unless you are dealing with business, it is considered rude and a sign of Japanese society’s aggression.
 When speaking, try to only look at the person’s eyes, about 25% of the time, to show that you’re still invested in the conversation.
 Nodding, along with the conversation, helps alleviate this issue a lot as well.
 This rule doesn’t necessarily apply to close friends.
 But as a general rule for speaking to strangers and casual acquaintances.

 Do expect to be declined service sometimes.

 This one may sound incredible and downright racist to an American.
-Still, many establishments will actually turn you away for being a foreigner.
+Still, many establishments will actually turn you away from being a foreigner.
 It doesn’t seem to matter what your race or ethnicity is.
-These places will turn you away simple because they don’t want to deal with the language barrier.
+These places will turn you away simply because they don’t want to deal with the language barrier.
 Other reasons for this include a perception that foreigners cause problems and fights in bars, and sometimes the owner is just racist.
-Another reason is that the establishment is Yakuza run, and they simply reject all foreigners.
+Another reason is that the establishment is Yakuza-run, and they simply reject all foreigners.
 If this happens to you, just move along and take your money somewhere else.
 Don’t waste time thinking about it.
 After all, do you really want to be served food by people who don’t want you there in the first place?

 Don’t go to a tattoo parlor (unless they’re certified).